ivangfr/springboot-react-keycloak/README.md

 - To stop `movies-api` and `movies-ui`, go to the terminals where they are running and press `Ctrl+C`;

-- To stop and remove docker containers, network and volumes, go to a terminal and, inside `springboot-react-keycloak` root folder, run the command below:
+- To stop and remove docker containers, network and volumes, go to a terminal and, inside the `springboot-react-keycloak` root folder, run the command below:
   ```
   ./shutdown-environment.sh
   ```

 ## How to upgrade movies-ui dependencies to latest version

-- In a terminal, make sure you are in `springboot-react-keycloak/movies-ui` folder;
+- In a terminal, make sure you are in the `springboot-react-keycloak/movies-ui` folder;

 - Run the following commands:
   ```